wiseman-timelord/DisableSatanInside-10/README.md

 ## Notation
 - Lore: Active Directory (AD) used to be known as ADAM, and while the closet case Satanists may claim Adam is the first man, in actual historic recording, Adamu was a deity that was smashed into 1000s of slave beings, becaues he subversively, manipulated and turned, the gods on one another alike a Rupert Murdock, and so, in truth, ADAM is SATAN.
 Depends what you believe; did you do your own comprehensive research or did a slaver organizations just hand you their approved version of history on a plate.
-- Its interesting as a concept, because a pro Windows home user will know some of those services should definately be disabled unless you specifically use them, but how ALL of them are within AD, albeit can you argue about the Devil part actually has some correlation with what people instincitively know from years of experience in Windows OS installs.
+- Its interesting as a concept, because a pro Windows home user of many years experience will know some of those services should definately be disabled unless you specifically need to use them, but how ALL of them pretty much are falling within AD, albeit can you argue about the "Devil" part actually has some correlation with what people instincitively know about the most immediately un-desired parts of Windows OS, after the bulk of the install is done.

 ## Warnings
 - You should know what you are doing, and research what each one does.